 In my experience, basically all weekends are free, meaning plenty of time to explore your new host country.

 In the United States, an au pair is expected to work about 40-45 hours a week with a day off, and yes… you might only get one day off!

-In both cases you might be expected to babysit a couple of nights a week.
-This should be arranged prior to with your host family.
+In both cases, you might be expected to babysit a couple of nights a week.
+This should be arranged beforehand with your host family.